ruitang2create/threads_personality_analysis/README.md

 ## Example Usage

-1. Enter a Twitter username in the input field.
+1. Enter a Threads username in the input field.
-2. Click the "Analyze Tweets" button to fetch the user's information and perform the tweet analysis.
+2. Click the "Test Personality" button to fetch the user's threads and perform the personality analysis.
-3. The app will display the user's profile information, such as the number of followers and total tweets.
-4. It will also show the results of the tweet analysis, which can be customized based on your implementation in `data/analysis.py`.
+3. It will also show the results of the personality analysis, which can be customized based on your implementation in `utils/analysis.py`.

 ## Additional Notes

-- You can customize the tweet analysis logic in `data/analysis.py` to perform different types of analysis on the user's tweets.
+- You can customize the threads analysis logic in `utils/analysis.py` to perform different types of analysis on the user's threads.
-- Make sure to respect Twitter's terms of service and API usage policies when using this application.
+- Make sure to respect Threads's terms of service and API usage policies when using this application.